GreenStar Homes Certification Manual Version 4

 Certified Level

-Every home or unit with gas must be tested to ensure no excess carbon monoxide from combustion-based appliances per the BPI standard.
+Every home or unit with gas must be tested for carbon monoxide leaks from combustion-based appliances.

 Verification